chili-publish/grafx-documentation/docs/GraFx-Publisher/guides/templates/first-smart-template/index.md

 ## Add business logic

+Adding the "Smart" to your templates can be done in many ways.
+We'll hilite Variables and Constraints in this introductory guide.

+Other options are

+- Dynamic layouts
+- Snippets
+- Datasources

 ### Variables

 Variables allow you to create placeholders for text, images or barcodes, and allow end-users to fill in their content.